IMAX: DMR (Digital Media Remastering)

 IMAX's proprietary DMR (Digital Media Remastering) process up-converts conventional films to IMAX format.
-This special digital intermediate technology let IMAX venues show films shot on 35 mm for conventional theaters.
+This special digital intermediate technology lets IMAX venues show films shot on 35 mm for conventional theaters.
 In 2002, Star Wars: Episode II – Attack of the Clones and an IMAX-format re-release of the 1995 film Apollo 13, were the first official applications of the DMR process.
 Because of projection limitations at the time, the studios had to edit Apollo 13 and Attack of the Clones to have a shorter playing time.
-As IMAX updated the system and expanded the size of the platters, the later DMR releases did not have this limitation; current platters provide a run time of up to 175 minutes.
+As IMAX updated the system and expanded the size of the platters, the later DMR releases did not have this limitation; current platters provide a run time of up to 180 minutes.
 Reviewers have generally praised the results of the DMR blowup process, which are visually and audibly superior to the same films projected in 35 mm.
 But some filmmakers, such as producer Frank Marshall, point out that DMR blowups are not comparable to films created directly in the 70 mm 15 perf IMAX format, and that directors Ron Howard and George Lucas expected better.
 They note that the decline of Cinerama coincided roughly with its replacement by a simpler, cheaper, technically inferior version, and view DMR with alarm.
 IMAX originally reserved the phrase "the IMAX experience" for true 70 mm productions, but now allows its use on DMR productions as well.

 After The Lion King in 2003, no Hollywood studio engaged in re-releasing and restoring classic films through the IMAX DMR process until 2012 although ongoing conversion of new releases continued and continued to grow in number.
 James Cameron's Titanic underwent both 3D conversion and DMR conversion to 3D in 2012 as did Men in Black 3.
-In August 2012 IMAX and Paramount Pictures announced a one-week exclusive re-release of Raiders of the Lost Ark on September 7, 2012, to promote the release of the Blu-Ray collection.
+In August 2012, IMAX and Paramount Pictures announced a one-week exclusive re-release of Raiders of the Lost Ark on September 7, 2012, to promote the release of the Blu-ray collection.
 The film, before it underwent DMR, was already restored in a 4K digital intermediate with 7.1 surround sound from the original negative.
 The process for IMAX theaters, like with the complete restoration, was supervised by Steven Spielberg and sound designer Ben Burtt.
 "I didn't know if the 1981 print would stand up to a full IMAX transfer, so I came expecting a sort of grainy, muddy, and overly enlarged representation of the movie I had made years ago", Spielberg said.
 "I was blown away by the fact that it looked better than the movie I had made years ago."